h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 #define SYS_ACCEPT	5		/* sys_accept(2)		*/
 ```

-A socket is defined in the man pages with domain, type and protocol properties:
+A socket is defined in the man pages with domain, type and protocol arguments:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ man socket